openwdl/wdl/versions/development/SPEC.md

 | --- | ----- |
 | foo | bar   |

-Note that using `write_json`/`read_json` to serialize to/from a `Map` can cause subtle issues due to the fact that `Map` is ordered whereas an object value is not.
+Using `write_json`/`read_json` to serialize to/from a `Map` can lead to subtle issues due to the fact that `Map` is ordered whereas an object value is not.
 For example:

 ```wdl
 Map[String, Int] s2i = {"b": 2, "a": 1}